bignatue/huddle-landing-page/README.md

 ![Header/intro section for the Huddle landing page with curved sections](./design/desktop-preview.jpg)

+## Solution! 👋

+View html and css file for code solution.

 ## Welcome! 👋

 Thanks for checking out this front-end coding challenge.